 Making this kind of cheese, however, is not without its difficulties – adding cream (and therefore fat) causes problems because it can settle out during cheese-making (especially with the slow lactic set that this cheese has), it holds more moisture in the curd, and it can break down faster providing soapy or bitter flavours (which is why many hard cheeses, such as Parmesan and Comté, are made with partially skimmed milk).

-To solve these problems, Charlie and Haydn utilise some ingenious tricks.
+To solve these problems, Charlie utilises some ingenious tricks.
 Firstly, in the last few years they have recently started using a more gentle, slower-working ‘bulk starter’ bacteria, which is less aggressive.
 They also handle the milk very gently, being careful not to pump it too vigorously (and therefore damage the fats) and they have dropped the temperature at which they ‘rennet’.

 This traps the beautiful cream in with the milk and the resulting curd is then ladled into moulds the next morning, before being turned, dried and aged to produce a delicate white coat.